Budibase/website/content/blog/updates/2023/pricing-v3.md

 Community plan accounts with over 20 users (admins, app creators, app users) on older versions (versions prior to the pricing update) of Budibase will continue to operate as they do today.
 If you upgrade to a version of Budibase released after the pricing release and you’re on the new free plan:

-- You will benefit from new features and security updates
+- You will benefit from new features and security updates.
 - You will not be able to add new users.
 To add new users, you will need to upgrade to a paid plan.
 To upgrade, please [contact our sales team](https://budibase.com/contact) or upgrade the new Premium plan within your account portal.
 - You will need to reduce your user levels to meet the 20 user limit, or upgrade to a paid plan.